authelia/authelia/docs/features/2fa/security-key.md

 # Security Keys

-**Authelia** supports hardware-based second factors leveraging FIDO2 and Webauthn compatible security keys like [YubiKey]'s.
+**Authelia** supports hardware-based second factors leveraging [FIDO2]&nbsp;[Webauthn] compatible security keys like [YubiKey]'s.

 Security keys are among the most secure second factor.
-This method is already supported by many major applications and platforms like Google, Facebook, Github, some banks, and much more...
+This method is already supported by many major applications and platforms like Google, Facebook, GitHub, some banks, and much more.

 <p align="center">
   <img src="../../images/yubikey.jpg" width="150">